jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RF 3 Obligation to withhold amounts of tax for non-resident passive income
 Withholding amount of tax
 (1) A person who makes a payment of non-resident passive income must withhold the amount of tax for the payment and pay it to the Commissioner.
 The obligation to withhold arises under section RA 6(2) (Withholding and payment obligations for passive income) at the time of payment.
+Payments derived by non-resident partners
+(1B) For the purposes of subsection (1), when a payment of non-resident passive income, being interest that has a New Zealand source, is derived by a non-resident as a limited partner in a limited partnership, the limited partnership may choose to be treated as the person who makes the payment of that non-resident passive income to the extent of that payment.
+Payments made by limited partners
+(1C) For the purposes of subsection (1), when a person makes a payment of non-resident passive income that consists of interest as a limited partner in a limited partnership, the limited partnership may choose to be treated as the person who makes the payment of that non-resident passive income to the extent of that payment.
+Election by limited partnerships
+(1D) A limited partnership is treated as having made an election under subsection (1B) or (1C) if the limited partnership withholds and pays the tax to the Commissioner under subsection (1) in relation to that payment.
+Election before payment made
+(1E) Despite subsection (1D), a limited partnership is also treated as having made an election under subsection (1B) if the limited partnership notifies the Commissioner before a payment of non-resident passive income referred to in that subsection is made that the limited partnership chooses to be treated as the person who makes that payment.
 Exclusion
 (2) Despite subsection (1), no obligation to withhold NRWT arises in relation to an amount treated as a dividend under section GB 1(3) (Arrangements involving dividend stripping).